gnosis/pm-js/docs/source/events-oracles-and-markets.md

 redeem()
 ```

-### Markets and Automated Market Makers
+#### Markets and Automated Market Makers

 Suppose that Alice believed Clinton would win the 2016 U.S. election, but Bob believed Trump would win that election.
 With the machinery we've developed thus far, both Alice and Bob would have to buy outcome tokens and then trade each other based on their beliefs.
 Alice would give Trump tokens to Bob in exchange for Clinton tokens.
 When the oracle reports that the outcome of the election was Trump, the Trump tokens held by Bob can be exchanged for the collateral used to back those tokens.

 However, it may be difficult to coordinate the trade.
 In order to create liquidity, an automated market maker may be used to operate an on-chain market.
 These markets also aggregate information from participants about their beliefs about the likeliness of outcomes.

 Gnosis contracts contain market and market maker contract interfaces, a [standard market implementation](https://gnosis.github.io/gnosis-contracts/docs/StandardMarket/), and an [implementation](https://gnosis.github.io/gnosis-contracts/docs/LMSRMarketMaker/) of the [logarithmic market scoring rule (LMSR)](http://mason.gmu.edu/~rhanson/mktscore.pdf), an automated market maker.
-This can be leveraged with the {@link Gnosis#createMarket} method.
+This can be leveraged with the [Gnosis.createMarket](api-reference.html#createMarket) method.
 For example, given an `event`, you can create a [`StandardMarket`](https://gnosis.github.io/gnosis-contracts/docs/StandardMarket/) operated by the LMSR market maker with the following:

 ```js
 let market